+Theoretically speaking, our DMF method can obtain better performance with multimodal datasets than training on single-modal datasets.
 Assuming that the feature space of image vector after linear projection is $S_i$, as for $\forall v_i \in S_i$, $v_i \in R^{(N+1)\times D}$, therefore $S_i \subset R^{(N+1)\times D}$.
 Similarly, the space of text vector $S_t \subset R^{(N+1)\times D}$.
-Both of them are subset of the $(N+1)\times D$-dimensional space.
-In other words, we extend our original feature space from $S_i$ to $S_i \cup S_t$, and the samples in the extended space are all labeled, which can guide the model to learn more external information.
-Theoretically speaking, our DMF method can obtain better performance with multimodal datasets than training on single-modal datasets.
-In order to fuse the two feature spaces more effectively, we set locally position embedding and class embedding for each space, and a modality-specific linear projection to flexibly translate the vector to the same feature space.
-With the help of these methods, our fused feature space converges to a certain extent.
-In the fused feature space, the samples of images and text are independent so that the model can learn domain invariant feature during training.
-Consequently, we can greatly eliminate the difference gap in terms of style differences which causes performance drop in cross-domain Re-ID task.
+Both of them are subsets of the $(N+1)\times D$-dimensional space.
+In other words, we extend our original feature space from $S_i$ to $S_i \cup S_t$, and the samples in the extended space are all labeled, which can effectively guide the Re-ID model to learn more external information.
+In order to fuse the two feature spaces more effectively, we set locally position embedding and class embedding for each space, and a modality-specific linear projection is introduced to flexibly translate the vector to the same feature space.
+To be more specific, the samples of images and text are independent in the terms of the fused feature space, so that the model can learn domain invariant and generalizable feature during multimodal training.
+Consequently, our proposed method can greatly enhance the generalization ability of Re-ID model and achieve the competitive performance in generalizable Re-ID event.

 Overall, through the cross-entropy loss and triplet loss via multimodal fusion, the discriminative ability of deep multimodal fusion network is enhanced in the domain generalization process, and more reliable or hard samples are involved during training, eventually leading to the performance improvement of the deep multimodal fusion network.